timpandrews/beats_docs/docs/tasks/add_kudos.md

       color: ForestGreen
 ```
 #### Required Fields:
 - include_in_check: Set to true if this kudo should be checked for each activity.
+You can set this to false for kudos that are only awarded under specific conditions (e.g. New User Kudos)
 - beats: The number of beats awarded for this kudo.
 - code: A Python code snippet that sets the achieved variable to True or False.
 - kudos_type: Can be "trophy", "badge", or "streak".